quot3s/quot3s.github.io/quotes8.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Everyday they put you out of work is an insult to all your hard work, the institutions you went to, and the smart people you had worked with since you are an overall product of your surroundings.</div>
+    <div class="quote-text">Everyday when they put you out of work is an insult to all your hard work, the institutions you went to, and the smart people you had worked with since you are an overall product of your surroundings.</div>
   </div>

 <div class="quote-card">
-    <div class="quote-text">Should recruiters who ghost you—like the good ol' days—be given a death penalty?</div>
+    <div class="quote-text">Should recruiters who ghost you—like the good ol' days—be given a death penalty?—<em>A Hyperbolic Statement..</em></div>
   </div>

 <div class="quote-card">